Frequently Asked Questions

 At the moment, we do not have a physical retail location.
 However, at some point in the future we may open showrooms.

 Where are you located?

-We’re located in right outside of Boston, Massachusetts.
+We’re located in right outside of Boston, Massachusetts and can now ship internationally.
 All orders are processed, completed, packaged, and shipped from our Massachusetts location.
 We’re proud to employ local lab technicians, customer service personnel, frame buyers, and packing/shipping staff in an attempt to help our local economy.

 Where do I get my prescription?